 - If you are taking substantial courses during the fall term and do not have the grades in time to be included in this application, you may send an updated version of the form as an e-mail attachment to firstname.lastname@example.org after you know your grade.
 By substantial courses we mean advanced math courses such as Real Analysis or graduate economics courses.

 - If your fall courses are standard economics courses of a similar level to those you have taken before, there is no need to report their results after submitting the application.

 Writing Sample: The standard application allows the possibility of submission of writing samples.
 The Economics Department does not require writing samples.
 However, if you have a research paper you wish us to consider as part of the application, you can upload it in this part of the application.
 Do not upload more than one paper.
 Students may also submit grant applications, such as the NSF research proposal, as a writing sample.

 Scanned Copy of your Transcript(s).
 An official transcript is required from each institution attended.
 Transcripts must bear the registrar's signature or official seal to be considered official and acceptable.
 Scan the transcript(s) and upload them as part of your application.
 Please wait to upload your transcript(s) until after your fall grades have been posted.
 If your fall grades aren’t available by January 5 (application deadline), upload your most current transcript.
 If you ultimately enroll at Northwestern, you will be asked to supply the university with an official hard copy of your transcript(s).

 For more information on the University's admission process, see The Graduate School Admissions page.

 Step 2: Complete the GRE

-The institution code for Northwestern University is 1565, and the Economics Department code is 1801.
+The institution code for Northwestern University is 1565.

 Step 3: Certify English Proficiency